Steele Hall: Federal politics

-Hall won a federal Senate seat for the Liberal Movement at the double dissolution 1974 election, after resigning his state seat, which sparked a Goyder by-election.
+Hall won a federal Senate seat for the Liberal Movement at the double dissolution 1974 election, after resigning his state seat, which sparked a by-election in his former seat of Goyder.
 At the Joint Sitting of Parliament, Hall supported the Labor government's three electoral reform Bills, citing his experience as South Australian Premier.
 During the 1975 Australian constitutional crisis, though opposed to the Whitlam government, Hall joined Labor (and independent Cleaver Bunton) in voting against the deferral of supply bills.

 Hall was re-elected at the 1975 election.
-He became a member of the Liberal Party in June 1976 after the Liberal Movement reintegrated into the LCL, which was renamed to match with its interstate counterparts.
+He became a member of the Liberal Party in June 1976 after the Liberal Movement reintegrated into the Liberal and Country League which was renamed to match with its interstate counterparts.
 He resigned from the Senate on 16 November 1977 to unsuccessfully contest the seat of Hawker in the House of Representatives.
 Premier Dunstan appointed Janine Haines of the Australian Democrats to replace him.

 After four years out of politics, Hall won the 1981 Boothby by-election as the Liberal Party's candidate.